Hackdromeda/BugBrowser/README.md

 What was challenging during the development process?

 When we started the skill we had not even thought about users who had displays like those on the Echo Spot and Echo Show as well as cards on the Fire TV and Alexa app.
 We had trouble implementing the display interfaces initially but soon became experts at using them.
 Another issue was waiting for the functions to return responses before responding to the user.
 We used request-promises so that responses were exactly what the user expected.
 We also added context so that Alexa could repeat responses and adequately deal with more vague responses.

+What are the accomplishments your team is proud of?

+- Bug Browser is our first display interface skill entering production
+- Receiving incredibly positive feedback from multiple users during beta testing and while live including hearing from members of the field directly
+- Coming up with a unique use case for Alexa that meets the needs of security researchers and can be used by anyone interested in cybersecurity and security vulnerabilities

 # Features:
 * Learn about BugCrowd and HackerOne